 2011-12: Grubauer was impressive in his first pro season; handling the bulk of the goaltending chores for Washington's ECHL affiliate South Carolina.
 He appeared in 43 games for the Stingrays and was 23-18 with five losses coming in overtime or shootouts.
 He had 1 shutout while posting a 2.22 goals against and .918 save percentage.
 South Carolina reached the second round in the playoffs after finishing fourth in the South Division.
 Grubauer missed the playoffs after suffering a late season hand injury.

 Grubauer is a big, technically sound, calm goaltender.
 His strength is his ability to fill the net and utilize his quick legs to make seemingly impossible saves while deflecting pucks out of harm's way.
-Grubauer is also good at catching the puck with his glove.
+Grubauer is also possesses an above average glove hand.
 Having played at a lower level of competition in his native Germany, and seeing limited ice time in his first season with Belleville, he is still learning to deal with the more sophisticated scorers and higher quality shooters in North America.
 He can sometimes be deked out of position or beaten by accurate shots - particularly in the top of the net.